-Anakinra is used to treat the symptoms of moderate to severe rheumatoid arthritis in patients who have had an inadequate response to one or more antirheumatic drugs.
-Anakinra may be used in combination with other antirheumatic medications.
+Anakinra is used to treat the symptoms of moderate to severe rheumatoid arthritis in adults.
+Anakinra may also help slow the progress of the disease.

-Anakinra may also be used for purposes other than those listed in this medication guide.
+Anakinra may also be used for purposes not listed in this medication guide.

 What are the possible side effects of anakinra (Kineret)?

-- redness, bruising, pain, or swelling at the injection site.
+- redness, bruising, pain, or swelling where the injection was given.

 Read the Kineret (anakinra) Side Effects Center for a complete guide to possible side effects